masukomi/hey_3/README.md

 `hey projects` will output a list of all the projects you've entered.
 This is useful when you've forgotten what you called something, and for integrations like shell autocomplete.

+## Custom Reports
+The default visualization of your time worked is fine for _you_ but not great if you need to generate an invoice.

+That's where the `run` command comes in.
+You can create a custom report in any language, make it executable, and throw it in `~/.local/bin/hey/scripts` Then invoke it with `hey run my_script whatever arguments your script needs` The arguments will be passed on to your script and hey will output whatever your script output to Standard Out.
+There's no restriction on what your script can do.
+The expectation is that you'll be reaching into the database directly, and generating CSVs, or sending data to an external API.
+Whatever you need.

+You can find an example report in `resource/scripts/billable_days` This report takes a project name, month, and optionally year and outputs the billable days and the time worked on each, for the specified calendar month.

+`hey run billable_days big_client March`

 # INSTALLATION